-The addiction psychiatric ward is divided into two different modules.
-The ward has 18 care places in total and offers care around the clock.
+The addiction psychiatric ward is divided into the addiction care and the psychiatric care.
+The ward has 21 care places in total and offers care around the clock.
 The treatment at our ward is based on a view of people as equals.
 Everyone has the right to good care regardless of age, religion, nationality or social status.
 The treatment time at our ward varies.
-It is always assessed individually according to the disease and symptoms
+It is always assessed individually according to the disease and symptoms.

 We who are responsible for the patient care are a multi-professional working group.